 If during your stay, any person starts to show symptoms of Coronavirus or are advised to self-isolate, we do ask to be informed as soon as possible and appropriate measures will be taken.
 Current government guidelines do state that a test must be taken straight away and if positive, then the guest must immediately leave if this is reasonably possible.

-To help keep our staff safe, we’ll also ask guests to strip their beds and leave bedding, including duvets and pillows, outside their cottage.
+To help keep our staff safe, we’ll also ask guests to strip their beds.
 We also ask that you empty the fridge and remove rubbish at the end of a stay, and arrangements have been put in place to make this as easy as possible for everyone.

 Thank you for continuing to visit The Norfolk Broads and for supporting our family-run business.